Fall Syllabus - Energy Industry Applications of GIS

 |F||< 60 %|

 Percentages refer to the proportion of all possible points earned by the student.

 NOTE: Do not expect me to round up or curve grades during or at the end of the semester.
 Grades will not be curved.
 Put your best effort into all of the assignments as you complete them.

 GEOG 469 Course Schedule

 Below you will find a summary of the primary learning activities for this course and the associated time frames.
-This course is twelve weeks in length, with an orientation week preceding the official start of the course.
+This course is thirteen weeks in length, with an orientation week preceding the official start of the course.
 Each lesson is one week long.

 NOTE: See our Calendar in Canvas for specific lesson time frames and assignment due dates.